 Sessions cover specific aspects of physical, mental, emotional, and spiritual self-care with weekly topics announced in advance.
-Join us on Thursdays at noon, alternating between in-person and virtual.
-The room information or Zoom link will be provided in the morning wellness email.
+Join us on Thursdays at noon.
+The room information or Zoom link will be provided in the morning well-being email.
 Feel free to bring your lunch.

-Journaling for Career Development and Personal Growth

-Journaling is a great way to tune into your thoughts and emotions, work through challenges, and support your goals.
+Journaling for Career Development and Personal Growth Journaling is a great way to tune into your thoughts and emotions, work through challenges, and support your goals.
 Research shows that it has both physical and mental health benefits, including better immune functioning, decrease in blood pressure, better sleep, decrease in depression and anxiety, and improved working memory.
 It can be particularly helpful in this challenging time of uncertainty.
 Please bring a journal/paper and pen!